lsst-dm/dmtn-094/index.rst

 .. figure:: /_static/Authentication_for_Application_with_data_request_using_CILogon_and_OpenID_Connect.png
    :target: ../../_static/Authentication_for_Application_with_data_request_using_CILogon_and_OpenID_Connect.png

-Phase 2 - Capability Tokens
+Approach 2 - Capability Tokens
 ---------------------------

 Notebook with Capability Token